ms-iot/imx-iotcore/Documentation/build-arm64-firmware.md

 ## Deploying firmware to an SD card manually

 ### Deploying U-Boot, ATF, OP-TEE (flash.bin) and UEFI (uefi.fit) for development
-  On Windows you can use [DD for Windows](http://www.chrysocome.net/dd) from an administrator command prompt to deploy firmware_fit.merged.
+  On Windows you can use [DD for Windows](http://www.chrysocome.net/dd) from an administrator command prompt to deploy flash.bin and uefi.fit.
   Be careful that you use the correct `of` and `seek`, DD will not ask for confirmation.

   ```bash